woshijiaomu/nichetag/README.md

 summary(nnt)
 ```

-This function returns a list containing connectome information for all FCMs, which mainly includes:
+This function returns a list containing connectome information for all niches or FCMs, which mainly includes:

 1. tag_matrix: data.frame, CellTag expression matrix of all cells
 2. cell_type: factor, cell type or state used for clone defination